emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 The Makefiles for building the library and the program follow the conventions mentioned earlier.
 In particular, they install into a directory determined by the `DESTDIR`{:.language-shell .highlight} and `PREFIX`{:.language-shell .highlight} environment variables.

 I don't recommend it, but if you wanted, you could `make && make install`{:.language-shell .highlight} the library and then the program... and it should work as expected.
-The reason I don't recommend this is because it would install both in the `/usr/local`{:.language-shell .highlight} directory tree.This is a blog post about Nix... we want to have things installed in the Nix Store.
+The reason I don't recommend this is because it would install both in the `/usr/local`{:.language-shell .highlight} directory tree.
+This is a blog post about Nix... we want to have things installed in the Nix Store.

 ## Nix Terms and Definitions